 - Stimulate interest and cooperation in individual and group classes and activities and observe youth behavior in response to treatment efforts.

-- Ensure attendance of students in all classes and other activities and check on normative behavior.
+- Ensure attendance of students in all classes and other activities and check on student behavior.

 - Complete all necessary paperwork to insure proper recording of student progress, including daily attendance records and progress reports for grading periods and Individual Education Plans.